We’ve all heard of a computer operating system or “OS”, but what about a business operating system?

 So many businesses truly “fly-blind” either by (1) not having a budget (2) not updating that budget on a monthly basis with actuals so they can make adjustments.

 I’ve written about budgeting here, but having a budget and solid financials is a critical part of your business operating system.
 I can tell you with 100% confidence that not having a budget is inhibiting you from experiencing superior performance.
 There are many ways to make this happen and we can help.
-There are also several outsourced CFO services which can help drive results.
+There are also several outsourced CFO services that can help drive results.

 A Process (And Software) For Easily Updating And Tracking The Right Key Performance Indicators (KPIs) Of The Business